 This eye drop is designed for longer-term use for ongoing eye conditions such as incipient and immature cataracts, nuclear sclerosis, and dry eye syndrome.

 MicrocynAH Ophthalmic Gel is a gel used to help prevent or relieve dryness of your dog’s eyes.
-It works by providing a base layer over the eye, thus providing added protection while lubricating to remove dryness and irritation.
+It provides a base layer over the eye, thus providing added protection while lubricating to remove dryness and irritation.

 Depending on the condition or ailment that your dog is suffering from, your veterinarian may be able to give you an idea of how often you may need to reapply.

 Eye Washes for Dogs

-Before administering eyedrops, it’s absolutely vital that you start by cleaning out the affected area, and that goes for every time that you re-administer.
+Before administering eyedrops, you must start by cleaning out the affected area, and that goes for every time you re-administer.

 Manufactured in a human-grade facility, this eyewash helps to relieve discomfort and itching caused by environmental pollutants by helping to sterilize your dog of any pollutants he may have picked up, such as pollen.